open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 enable span-to-metrics pipelines to be built.
 Because `tracestate` is already encoded in the OpenTelemetry Span, this proposal is requires no changes to the Span protocol.
-Accepting this proposal means the p-value can be derived from `tracesstate` when the parent sampling probability is known.
+Accepting this proposal means the p-value can be derived from `tracestate` when the parent sampling probability is known.

 An unknown value for `p` cannot be propagated using `tracestate`